Medical Patients Still See Unlicensed Dispensaries as Superior

 Dispensary raids have been ongoing across the country since legalization last fall, and many communities have come to expect unlicensed cannabis sellers will be shut down sooner rather than later.

-But when Halifax’s Farm Assist dispensaries were raided last week and activist/owner Chris Enns was arrested and charged NEWS, EVENTS, PRODUCT REVIEWS, AND MORE!
+But when Halifax’s Farm Assist dispensaries were raided last week and activist/owner Chris Enns was arrested and charged, he indicated his intention to fight for the continued right to operate dispensaries with the claim regulations around medical cannabis are unconstitutional.
+NEWS, EVENTS, PRODUCT REVIEWS, AND MORE!

 Join the Leafly Canada Community